Employment Partnership Information

 - The State Office of Employment Relations (OSER) conducts training for new supervisors on their AA/EEO roles and responsibilities and covers basic AA/EEO laws, policies and procedures in the hiring process, sexual harassment and reasonable accommodations for person with disabilities.

-- Jet Training is a customized on-hour affirmative action training program provided by OSE/DAA upon request by a state agency.
+- Jet Training is a customized one-hour affirmative action training program provided by OSER/DAA upon request by a state agency.
 The purpose of JET training courses are to provide timely "just-en-time" training to address the immediate needs of state agencies and University of Wisconsin system campuses, and to assist them in becoming excellent AA/EEO and diversity employers.
-JET training on the "Essentials of an Effective AA Advisory Committee", "Reasonable Accommodations Employment" and "Prejudice and its Impact on the Workforce" are some of the training courses offered.
+JET training on the "Essentials of an Effective AA Advisory Committee", "Reasonable Accommodations" and "Prejudice and its Impact in the Workplace" are some of the training courses offered.